Gematria: History

 The first documented use of gematria is from an Assyrian inscription dating to the 8th century BCE, commissioned by Sargon II.
 In this inscription, Sargon II states: "the king built the wall of Khorsabad 16,283 cubits long to correspond with the numerical value of his name."

 The practice of using alphabetic letters to represent numbers developed in the Greek city of Miletus, and is thus known as the Milesian system.
 Early examples include vase graffiti dating to the 6th century BCE.
-Aristotle wrote that the Pythgoraean tradition, founded in the 6th century BCE by Pythagoras of Samos, practiced isopsephy, the Greek predecessor of gematria.
+Aristotle wrote that the Pythagoraean tradition, founded in the 6th century BCE by Pythagoras of Samos, practiced isopsephy, the Greek predecessor of gematria.
 Pythagoras was a contemporary of the philosophers Anaximander, Anaximenes, and the historian Hecataeus, all of whom lived in Miletus, across the sea from Samos.
 The Milesian system was in common use by the reign of Alexander the Great (336–323 BCE) and was adopted by other cultures during the subsequent Hellenistic period.
 It was officially adopted in Egypt during the reign of Ptolemy II Philadelphus (284–246 BCE).

 In early biblical texts, numbers were written out in full using Hebrew number words.
 The first evidence of the use of Hebrew letters as numerals appears during the late Hellenistic period, in 78 BCE.
 Scholars have identified gematria in the Hebrew Bible, the canon of which was fixed during the Hasmonean dynasty (c.
 140 BCE to 37 BCE), though some scholars argue it was not fixed until the second century CE or even later.
 The Hasmonean king of Judea, Alexander Jannaeus (died 76 BCE) had coins inscribed in Aramaic with the Phoenician alphabet, marking the 20th and 25th years of his reign using the letters K and KE (למלכא אלכסנדרוס שנת כ and למלכא אלכסנדרוס שנת כה).

 Some old Mishnaic texts may preserve very early usage of this number system, but no surviving written documents exist, and some scholars believe these texts were passed down orally and during the early stages before the Bar Kochba rebellion were never written.
 Gematria is not known to be found in the Dead Sea scrolls, a vast body of texts from 100 BCE – 100 CE, or in any of the documents found from the Bar-Kochba revolt circa 150 CE.